-- Keep Effient at room temperature between 59°F to 86°F (15°C to 30°C). - Keep Effient in the container it comes in. - Keep the container closed tightly with the gray cylinder inside. - Protect Effient from moisture.
+- Keep Effient at room temperature between 59°F to 86°F (15°C to 30°C). - Keep and dispense only in original container. - Keep the container closed tightly with the gray cylinder inside. - Protect Effient from moisture.

 Keep Effient and all medicines out of the reach of children.